h2non/toxy/README.md

 ### Poisoning phases

-Poisoning can be done to incoming or outgoing traffic flows, or even both.
+Poisons can be plugged to incoming or outgoing traffic flows, or even both.

-**Incoming** poisoning is applied when the traffic is still receiving by proxy and it has not been forwarded to the target server yet.
+**Incoming** poisoning is applied when the traffic has been received by proxy but it has not been forwarded to the target server yet.

-**Outgoing** poisoning is applied when the traffic has been forwarded to the target server and the proxy recieves the response from it, but that response has not been send to the client yet.
+**Outgoing** poisoning refers to the traffic that has been forwarded to the target server and when proxy recieves the response from it, but that response has not been sent to the client yet.

-This means, essentially, that you can plug in your poisons to infect the HTTP traffic before or after the request is forwarded to the target HTTP server.
+This means, essentially, that you can plug in your poisons to infect the HTTP traffic before or after the request is forwarded to the target HTTP server or sent to the client.

-This allows you apply a better and more accurated poisoning based on the server response.
+This allows you apply a better and more accurated poisoning based on the request or server response.
-For instance, given the nature of some poisons, like `inject error`, you may require to enable it according to the target server response.
+For instance, given the nature of some poisons, like `inject error`, you may want to enable it according to the target server response (e.g: some header is present or not).

 See [poison-phases.js](https://github.com/h2non/toxy/blob/master/examples/poison-phases.js) for a featured example.